-In December 2021, SGX announced new requirements for listed companies to set a board diversity policy from 2022 and provide details such as diversity targets, plans, timelines and progress in their annual reports.
+In December 2021, SGX announced new requirements for listed companies to provide climate-related disclosures based on the Task Force on Climate-related Financial Disclosures (TCFD) recommendations.
+Issuers are required to set a board diversity policy from 2022 and provide details such as diversity targets, plans, timelines and progress in their annual reports.
 Since 28 August 2015, CDL's Board has supported the Board Diversity Pledge initiated by the Singapore Institute of Directors (SID) and SGX.
 In 2017, the board-level Nominating Committee adopted a formal Board Diversity Policy, which sets out a clear policy and framework for promoting diversity on CDL's Board.
 As of end-2021, CDL had one female director (12.5%) - Ms Carol Fong - out of eight directors.
-With the appointment of Mrs Wong Ai Ai in January 2022, the board diversity has increased to 22%.
+With